iremharnak/simonGame/planning.md

 // 6- Is the UserInput done? (how to check?)
 // 7- If done, compare userInput arr with simonPatterns

+## My game logic:

-there will be a time limit for the user to put input -at the end of this timeout user needs to input
+there will be a 10sec time limit for the user to put input

 1- show Sequence {
   showColor(take in a color, showing the animation- visual side)- this will run through looping through the array